bueler/fe-seminar/py/README.md

         (firedrake) $ make clean

-## weekN/ subdirectories
+## DATE/ subdirectories

-See the slides for the given week on the table at [the seminar website](https://bueler.github.io/fe-seminar/).
+See the slides for the given week/date on the table at [the seminar website](https://bueler.github.io/fe-seminar/).